lightwastak3n/coding-problems/AoC/Advent_of_Code_2022.md

 Also me: Nah let's turn everything into arrays

 Not that hard of a problem but managed to make quite the spaghetti code.
 Math background probably helped for the part 2.

+### Day 12
+Messy solution, will add a cleaner one later.
+The part 2 looked the same as part 1 expect we don't know the exact start.
+So I just inverted everything, so that we have one start and multiple ends and checked if we reached the end.